Healthdirect Free Australian health advice you can count on.

 What is molluscum contagiosum?

-Molluscum contagiosum is a common, generally harmless, skin infection caused by the molluscum contagiosum virus (MCV).
+Molluscum contagiosum is a common, generally harmless (benign), skin infection caused by the molluscum contagiosum virus (MCV).
 The virus causes small, raised spots that can be spread by skin-to-skin contact.
-It is more common in children, although it can affect people of any age.
+It is more common in children, but it can affect people of any age.

 What are the symptoms of molluscum contagiosum?

 When the spots appear, they look like white pimples.
-Over time they become round, pink or pearl-coloured lumps with a hard core and often a dimple in the centre.
-The spots are usually very small, about 3 to 6 mm, but they can be as large as 30 mm.
+Over time, they become round, pink or pearl-coloured lumps with a hard middle and often a dip in the centre.
+The spots are usually very small, about 3 to 6mm, but they can be as large as 30mm.

-Molluscum is painless but can be itchy, especially if the person also has eczema.
+Molluscum, is painless but can be itchy, especially if you also have eczema.

 Picture of molluscum contagiosum.